pengrulin/pengrulin/README.md

 - ⚽ **Sports Fanatic:** Whether it's soccer, tennis, golf, or badminton, I’m always up for a game.
 - 🐾 **Proud Pet Parent:** I share my life with a cute golden retriever who never fails to brighten my day.
 - 🤔 **Inquisitive Explorer:** I’m always fascinated by how things work and love unraveling the logic behind everyday puzzles.
-- 🚀 **Future Entrepreneur:** I’m inspired to create innovations that make a positive impact, even if I’m still figuring out exactly what that venture will be.
+- 🏔️ **Aspiring Innovator:** Driven to create meaningful solutions that make a positive impact, even as I shape my future venture.

 ---